-The primary objective for most sellers in an M&A transaction is to maximize price increasing the firm’s value.
+The primary objective for most sellers in an M&A deal is to maximize price increasing the firm’s value.
 While many people assume that valuation in an M&A deal is driven either by the mechanical application of EBITDA multiple valuation techniques or simply by the party who has greater negotiating power, in fact the final sale price of a company often is highly dependent on the buyer’s perception of risk in connection with a company and the seller’s ability to demonstrate the degree to which that risk has been or could be mitigated.

 The often significant space between price terms derived from valuation formulas and the deal preferences of the parties is the area where large amounts of potential transaction value can be won or lost.
 This space, often overlooked in deal preparations and negotiations, is worth a great amount of M&A transaction focus.
 For shareholders that want to sell companies at the highest price possible, objectively thinking through the risks a company faces and trying to mitigate them before deal negotiations begin is often an excellent way to accelerate deal completion times and improve sale terms and conditions.